 If you elect to walk away, you will, no doubt, lose your home.
 Nevertheless, you can save what you would make in mortgage payments during this period.
 You do not have to make the payments to a lender but place them in savings instead.
 Doing so can result in substantial savings – savings that you can use to buy or rent a new home.

-People walk away from a foreclosure default for one of two reasons – either the mortgage is no longer affordable or the home is basically a poor investment.
-Think carefully before you walk away, as a deed in lieu of foreclosure or short sale are more positive choices.
+People walk away from a foreclosure default for one of two reasons – either the mortgage is no longer affordable, or the home is basically a poor investment.
+Think carefully before you walk away, as a deed in lieu of foreclosure or short sale is a more positive choice.

-Some companies scam homeowners by posting as a foreclosure rescue company.
+Some companies scam homeowners by posting as foreclosure rescue companies.
 Be aware – if you are close to losing your home to foreclosure, you may be contacted by a foreclosure “rescue” company.
 These scammers go through public records and contact homeowners who have received notices of foreclosure.

 Foreclosure “rescue” companies are only out to make money.
 If you have equity built up in your home, they try to con you out of it, or if you have money in the bank, they use their con artist skills to go after it.
 If you have a good deal of equity in your home, consider yourself a possible target for a mortgage rescue scammer.